ARusDian/AgroLens-LaskarAI/README.md

 # 🌾 AgroLens-LaskarAI

-**AgroLens-LaskarAI** adalah proyek AI multimodal untuk analisis pertanian, yang menggabungkan model **klasifikasi citra** dan **pemrosesan bahasa alami (NLP)**.
-Tujuannya adalah membantu deteksi penyakit tanaman dari gambar daun serta memberikan penjelasan dan solusi secara interaktif dalam Bahasa Indonesia melalui chatbot.
+**AgroLens-LaskarAI** is a **multimodal AI project for agricultural analysis**, combining **image classification** and **natural language processing (NLP)**.
+Its goal is to detect rice plant diseases from leaf images and provide interactive explanations and treatment solutions in **Indonesian** through an AI-powered chatbot.

 ---

-## 🚀 Fitur Utama
+## 🚀 Key Features

-* 📷 **Klasifikasi Gambar**
+* 📷 **Image Classification**
-  Mendeteksi berbagai penyakit daun tanaman padi secara otomatis dari citra menggunakan model deep learning.
+  Automatically detects various rice leaf diseases using a deep learning model.

-* 🤖 **Chatbot NLP**
+* 🤖 **NLP Chatbot**
-  Menjawab pertanyaan tentang gejala, penyebab, dan penanganan penyakit padi dalam Bahasa Indonesia.
+  Answers questions about symptoms, causes, and treatments of rice diseases in Indonesian.

-* 🖥️ **Antarmuka Web Interaktif**
+* 🖥️ **Interactive Web Interface**
-  Tersedia frontend dan backend yang terhubung ke API untuk diagnosis dan konsultasi pertanian.
+  Includes both frontend and backend connected via API for diagnosis and agricultural consultation.

-* 🧠 **Model NLP Terbuka**
+* 🧠 **Open NLP Model**
-  Model chatbot tersedia di Hugging Face untuk penggunaan publik dan pengembangan lanjutan.
+  The chatbot model is available on Hugging Face for public use and further development.

 ---

-## 🌐 Akses Langsung
+## 🌐 Live Access

-Kamu bisa mencoba versi live aplikasi dan model melalui tautan berikut:
+You can try the live version of the application and model here:

 * 🔗 **Frontend Web**: [agro-lens-web.vercel.app](https://agro-lens-web.vercel.app/)
-* 🔗 **Model NLP di Hugging Face**: [AgroLens-Chatbot @ Hugging Face](https://huggingface.co/ARusDian/AgroLens-Chatbot)
+* 🔗 **NLP Model on Hugging Face**: [AgroLens-Chatbot @ Hugging Face](https://huggingface.co/ARusDian/AgroLens-Chatbot)

-> 💡 **Catatan**: Backend juga berjalan di **Hugging Face Spaces**, sehingga kamu bisa langsung menggunakan inferensi chatbot dari web tanpa setup lokal.
+> 💡 **Note**: The backend is also hosted on **Hugging Face Spaces**, allowing you to use the chatbot inference directly from the web without local setup.

 ---